 In accordance with the requirements of IAS19 the Authority has to disclose its share of assets and liabilities related to pension schemes for its employees.
-As explained above the Authority participates in two firefighter schemes, which are unfunded, and the Local Government Pension Scheme for other employees, which is administered by the London Pension Fund Authority (LPFA).
+As explained above the Authority participates in three firefighter schemes, which are unfunded, and the Local Government Pension Scheme for other employees, which is administered by the Local Pensions Partnership (LPP) on behalf of the LPFA.
 In addition the Authority has made arrangements for the payment of added years to certain retired employees outside the provisions of the schemes.